Posted on 20 Feb 2019

 Posted on 25 Jul 2018

-I’d like to announce that I’m one of the newest members of the GNOME Foundation!
-So thanks to the foundation committee and to GNOME for having me!
+I have some personal news!
+I’d like to let everyone know that I’m one of the newest members of the GNOME Foundation!
+So thanks to the Foundation committee and to GNOME for having me, it’s very exciting to be recognized for my contributions to the GNOME Project.

 While I have been an on-and-off design contributor over the past few years, I’d thought I’d apply for membership (and a few of m’colleages around GNOME thought I ought to) as I’ve been looking to increasing my involvement in the GNOME community.